-VI.
+III.
 BACKGROUND

-The HMSA (7 U.S.C.
-1901, 1902, and 1906, see Attachment 1) states that the slaughtering and handling of livestock are to be carried out only by humane methods.
-In this statute, Congress determined (among other things) that the use of humane methods of handling and slaughtering livestock prevents needless suffering of animals and results in safer and better working conditions for employees in slaughter establishments.
+A. The Humane Methods of Slaughter Act (7 U.S.C.
+1901, 1902, and 1906, see Attachment 1) requires that the slaughtering and handling of livestock be carried out only by humane methods.
+6 Vermont Statues Annotated, Chapter 201 Humane Slaughter of Livestock, prohibit the slaughter of livestock except by a humane method.
+Congress determined that the use of humane methods of handling and slaughtering livestock prevents needless suffering of animals and results in safer and better working conditions for employees in slaughter establishments.
 This includes:

 - 1. Slaughtering in accordance with the ritual requirements of the Jewish faith or of any other religious faith that prescribes a method of slaughter whereby the animal suffers loss of consciousness by anemia of the brain caused by the simultaneous and instantaneous severance of the carotid arteries with a sharp instrument and handling in connection with such slaughtering. - 2.
-Using humane handling and slaughter practices for all livestock including nonambulatory disabled livestock in accordance with the HMSA.
-See attachment 2 for FSIS humane handling regulations.
+Using humane handling and slaughter practices for all livestock including non-ambulatory disabled livestock in accordance with the Humane Methods of Slaughter Act (HMSA).
+See Attachment 2 for FSIS humane handling regulations.